 - Unsatisfactory references

 - Medical reasons needing a risk assessment

 - Exclusion from Colleges or other institutions

-- Exceptional circumstances other than safeguarding
+- Or exceptional circumstances other than safeguarding

 - Unspent criminal convictions

-The student will be referred to an Admissions Panel.
+The student may be referred to an Admissions Panel.
 The Admissions Panel will comprise members of the Group Management Team.